-► Training
+►Training

 From factories and farms to desks and sales floors, women play a significant role in the global workforce.
 For example, women are responsible for 43 percent of the world's farm production.
-The Walmart Foundation and Walmart have committed to train 1 million women around the world in agriculture, manufacturing and retail trade in emerging markets.
+Walmart and the Walmart Foundation have committed to train 1 million women around the world on farms, in factories and in retail in emerging markets.
 We believe that elevating women not only strengthens their families and communities, but also improves the health of supply chains and promotes economic growth.
 By the end of FY2015, the Walmart Foundation and Walmart contributed funding to train 540,102 women globally.